 Several notational conventions are used in this manual.
-Some paragraphs may use Note, Caution, or Warning as a heading or certain typefaces and capitalization are used to identify certain words.
+Some paragraphs may use Note, Caution, or Warning as a heading.
+Certain typefaces and capitalization are used to identify certain words.
 These are:

-Note Identifies information that needs extra emphasis.
+Note Identifies information that needs

+extra emphasis.
 A Note generally supplies extra information to help you to better use the 421m.

-Caution Identifies information that, if not heeded, may cause damage to the 421m or other equipment in your system.
+Caution Identifies information that, if not

+heeded, may cause damage to the 421m or other equipment in your system.

-Warning Identifies information that, if ignored, may be hazardous to your health or that of others.
-CAPITALS Controls, switches or other markings on the 421m's chassis Boldface Strong emphasis.
+Warning Identifies information that, if

+ignored, may be hazardous to your

+health or that of others.

+CAPITALS Controls, switches or other markings

+on the 421m's chassis.

+Boldface Strong emphasis.

+Important Safety Instructions

+Please read and keep these instructions.
+Heed and follow all warnings and instructions.
+Install in accordance with the manufacturer's instructions.

-Power Source - This product is intended to operate from a power source that does not apply more than 260Vrms between the power supply conductors or between either power supply conductor and ground.
-A protective ground connection, by way of the grounding conductor in the power cord, is essential for safe operation.
+Power Source This product is intended to operate from a power source that does not apply more than 250V rms between the power supply conductors or between either power supply conductor and ground.
+A protective ground connection, by way of the grounding conductor in the power cord, is essential for safe opera-